 Courtney Fraley ’14 is Latin American marketing and sales associate at MTD Products in Valley City, Ohio.
 Courtney interned for two semesters at MTD while at BW and was hired by the company after she graduated.
 Courtney is from Mansfield, Ohio.

 Lara Teigeler ’14 is marketing specialist for OnX Enterprise Solutions in Mayfield Heights, Ohio.
 Classroom learning paired with co-curricular activities, study abroad, internships and on-campus jobs provided the Perry, Ohio, native with an education that was both broad and practical.

 Chelsea Kertes ’13 is events and volunteer manager for the 2016 Donate Life Transplant Games for Greater Cleveland Sports Commission.
-She is pursuing an M.Ed. in sports management at Cleveland State University.
-The Fairview Park, Ohio, native cites internships and faculty mentoring as key contributors to her professional success.
+She is pursuing an M.Ed. in sports management at Cleveland State.
+The Fairview Park, Ohio, native cites internships and faculty mentoring as key contributors to her success.

 Rachel Switalski ’13 is marketing associate for Gebauer Company in Cleveland.
 Diverse internship opportunities and close relationships with BW faculty and classmates have been crucial to her development as a person and a professional.
 Rachel is from North Royalton, Ohio.

 Jennifer McPherson ’12 is assistant marketing manager at Fire-Dex in Medina, Ohio.
 Internships and co-curricular activities provided valuable networking opportunities and professional experience and have enabled the Berea, Ohio, native to continue to advance in her career.

 Emily Thomas ’12 is community relations coordinator with the Cleveland Cavaliers.
 The Wooster, Ohio, native attributes her career success to the many opportunities to network with industry professionals provided to her through internships and BW events.

 Julie A. Miller